oslabs-beta/dockwell/README.md

 STEP 3: DOCKER COMPOSE UP

-- Open a terminal window, cd into the repository downloaded in Step 2: `cd dockwell-SetupInstall`
+- Open a terminal or command prompt window, cd into the unzipped repository downloaded in Step 2: `cd dockwell-SetupInstall`
-- Enter the command: `docker compose up`
+- Start Docker Compose using the command: `docker compose up`

-- You should see the following:
+_You should see the following:_
 - <img width="557" alt="Screen Shot 2023-01-23 at 1 36 40 PM" src="https://user-images.githubusercontent.com/7785546/214134207-60b9bea5-f4b8-4ff8-8a5b-e67de80acf80.png">

-- Wait 1-2 minutes for background processes to get started, and you can confirm everything is running by going viewing Containers in the Desktop Docker Daemon:
+_You can confirm the Compose stack is running correctly by viewing Containers in your Docker Desktop app:_
 - <img width="986" alt="Screen Shot 2023-01-23 at 1 44 19 PM" src="https://user-images.githubusercontent.com/7785546/214134575-9169d790-b839-4090-a4bd-1991656be7f2.png">

+STEP 4: ACCESSING THE TOOL

 - Go to http://localhost:3535 to view your container metrics